Bag the MacPhies of Colonsay and Oronsay

 The island’s distinctive peaks, the Paps of Jura, offer fantastic hillwalking, and intrepid hikers can explore the uninhabited west coast.
 Tiny Colonsay is a gem of an island and home to an array of wildlife.
-Kiloran Bay has to be one of the most perfect sandy beaches in the whole of Argyll.
+Kiloran Bay must be one of the most perfect sandy beaches in the whole of Argyll & the Isles.

 Mountainous, rugged and sparsely populated, the island of Jura is perhaps the wildest of the Inner H...

 The beautiful Hebridean island of Islay is one of the most wildlife-rich places on the west coast of...